Cocula, Jalisco

 Cocula (Cocollán "ondulated place") is a city and municipality in the Mexican state of Jalisco.
 It is located 35 mile southwest of Guadalajara, on Mexico Highway 80.
 It sits at an elevation of 4,460 ft.
 According to the 2020 census, the population of the municipality was 29,267 with 16,550 inhabitants living in the city.
 Other important towns in the municipality are Cofradía de la Luz, La Sauceda, and Santa Teresa.

+In 2023, Cocula was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.
+Cocula is best known as the birthplace of mariachi.